The localization of orthogonal calculus with respect to homology: Postnikov sections

 \end{prop} \begin{proof} It suffices to show that both model structures have the same fibrant objects since the cofibrations in both model structures are identical.
 To see this, note that by examining the pushout product we can rewrite the set $W_k$ as

 It follows by an adjunction argument that an orthogonal functor $Z$ is $W_k$-local if and only if $\pi_i Z(U)$ is trivial for all $i \geq k+1$ and all $U \in \es{J}_0$.
-This last condition is equivalent to being levelwise $S^{k+1}$-local. \end{proof}
+This last condition is equivalent to being objectwise $S^{k+1}$-local. \end{proof}